Agathias: Histories

 Almost equally valued are Agathias's Histories, which he started in the reign of Justin II.
 He explains his own motivation in writing it, as simply being unwilling to let "the momentous events of his own times" go unrecorded.
 He credits his friends with encouraging him to start this endeavor, particularly one Eutychianus.
 This work in five books, On the Reign of Justinian, continues the history of Procopius, whose style it imitates, and is the chief authority for the period 552–558.
 It deals chiefly with the struggles of the Imperial army, under the command of general Narses, against the Goths, Vandals, Franks and Persians.

 The work survives, but seems incomplete.
 Passages of his history indicate that Agathias had planned to cover both the final years of Justin II and the fall of the Huns but the work in its known form includes neither.
 Menander Protector implies that Agathias died before having a chance to complete his history.
-The latest event mentioned in the Histories is the death of the Persian king Khosrau I (r.
-531–579); which indicates that Agathias was still alive in the reign of Tiberius II Constantine (r.
-578–582).
-The emperor Maurice (r.
-582–602) is never mentioned, suggesting that Agathias was dead by 582.
+The latest event mentioned in the Histories is the death of the Persian king Khosrau I; which indicates that Agathias was still alive in the reign of Tiberius II Constantine.
+The emperor Maurice is never mentioned, suggesting that Agathias was dead by 582.

 Menander Protector continued the history of Agathias, covering the period from 558 to 582.
 Evagrius Scholasticus alludes to Agathias' work, but he doesn't seem to have had access to the full History.

 According to the Catholic Encyclopedia, Agathias's Histories "abound in philosophic reflection.
 He is able and reliable, though he gathered his information from eye-witnesses, and not, as Procopius, in the exercise of high military and political offices.
 He delights in depicting the manners, customs, and religion of the foreign peoples of whom he writes; the great disturbances of his time, earthquakes, plagues, famines, attract his attention, and he does not fail to insert "many incidental notices of cities, forts, and rivers, philosophers, and subordinate commanders."
 Many of his facts are not to be found elsewhere, and he has always been looked on as a valuable authority for the period he describes."

 According to the Encyclopædia Britannica Eleventh Edition, "The author prides himself on his honesty and impartiality, but he is lacking in judgment and knowledge of facts; the work, however, is valuable from the importance of the events of which it treats".